-- Do I have what it takes to be an entrepreneur?
-More specifically, to start an online business, you need the right mindset and skillset.
+Do I have what it takes to be an entrepreneur?
+More specifically, to start an online business, you need the right mindset and skill set.
 Are you willing to work around the clock to launch your e-business?
-You are not comfortable making a profit immediately?
+Are you comfortable not making a profit immediately?

-- Have you considered online security to protect your online business as well as your customers?
-Don’t assume you aren’t at risk of hacker attacks or information breaches, both of which can harm your e-commerce.
+Have you considered online security to protect your online business as well as your customers?
+Don’t assume you aren’t at risk for hacker attacks or information breaches, both of which can harm your e-commerce.

 An e-business operator needs more than the basic knowledge of the Internet, such as knowing how to set up a website for business purposes and how to market your business online.
 Otherwise, an Internet marketing company can be hired to handle the set-up.

-Even though the Internet reaches customers worldwide, it can be difficult to establish and maintain business relationships because there are often very little face-to-face interactions, if any.
-Video conferencing certainly helps, but can lack the connection of in-person meetings.
+Even though the Internet reaches customers worldwide, it can be difficult to establish and maintain business relationships because there are often very few face-to-face interactions, if any.
+Video conferencing certainly helps but can lack the connection of in-person meetings.

 Security and privacy

 The Internet is still plagued by security concerns and privacy breaches, especially in the area of e-commerce.
-Online business operators face the possibility of their sites being hacked and their customers’ data stolen.
+In addition, online business operators face the possibility of their sites being hacked and their customers’ data stolen.
 This could lead to fraudulent charges or identity theft, not to mention the headache of recovering monetary losses and customers’ confidence.

 Product or service limitations

-- Improve your site’s search engine optimization (SEO): Oftentimes e-commerce sites only include their products and services, along with prices.
-E-commerce sites should also have detailed product or service descriptions of 100 words or so.
-This is an opportunity to mention keywords, unique content and customer reviews, as well as short video clips or a picture.
+Improve your site’s SEO (search engine optimization): Oftentimes e-commerce sites only include their products and services, along with prices.
+In fact, E-commerce sites should also have detailed product or service descriptions of 100 words or so.
+This is an opportunity to mention keywords, unique content, and customer reviews, as well as short video clips or a picture.
 You may even consider including interactive tools or e-books, too.

 Nearly all entrepreneurs will be challenged by any number of obstacles specific to the e-market, in addition to the hurdles entrepreneurs face in general.
 Unfortunately, a common misconception is that having a successful online business is as simple as setting up a website and collecting money from all its visitors.

-Keep in mind you will constantly be working to attract, maintain and grow your pool of customers.
+Keep in mind you will constantly be working to attract, maintain, and grow your pool of customers.
 Drawing in your customers takes significant effort; don’t let them get away.
-Continue to devote effort and resources to secure repeat business and their referrals, which of course is new business.
+Continue to devote effort and resources to secure repeat business and their referrals, which of course is a new business.